stanleyn/VoPo/README.md

 * Here we will show examples of how to color by differentation score for Frequency Based Features and Functional Features. **Note that in the paper we showed only examples for frequency-based features, but here we provide an example for function as well!**
 * I will tell you the functions to use here. **More Specific Examples are coming soon!** Inputs are similar to what you have seen above.
-* A differentiation score plot based on frequency will ultimately create a single plot.
+* A differentiation score plot based on frequency will ultimately create a single plot, the same as that shown in Task 3.
 * Using functional marker features, we will get one differentiation score plot for each functional marker.

 Instructions for making differentiation score plots for both frequency and function